CSCfi/allas-cli-utils/help/lo-publish.md

 https://a3s.fi/username-projectNumber-pub/object_name

-An object uploaded with a-publish can be removed from Allas with command a-delete.
+An object uploaded with a-publish can be removed from LUMI-O with command a-delete.

 a-publish options: